I was QRV in Uganda as 5X1O, from 2/21/17 through 3/7/2017

 My station is capable of (and typically operating on) 100% solar power via my 520-watt Kyocera PV system which I designed and installed in 2006.

 And, I proudly use the first (#1 of the series) of the Vibrocube keys from Vibroplex.
 Thanks to Scott, W4PA, for a great key!

-Riley (our cat) and I monitor many HF, VHF, and UHF freq's, and can typically be found on the 20, 40, 80 and 160 meter bands, within CW portions and on / around 14.250, 7.150,3.777 and 1.843 MHz, on the W7AW repeater at 441.800 MHz (Tone: 141.3hz) in west Seattle, and the K7PP repeater system at 443.400 MHz (Tone: 123hz) across western Washington.
-And, via DSTAR on various reflectors.Look for me on "Last Heard" at DSTARusers.org.
+Riley (aka "Papa Whisker") and I monitor many HF, VHF, and UHF "furquencies."
+We can typically be found on the 20, 40, 80 and 160 meter bands, within CW portions and on / around 14.250, and on the "Street Corner" on 7.177 or 3.777 & 1.843 MHz.

 Click on graphics for links:

 8026113 Last modified: 2017-04-11 16:26:16, 10562 bytes

 You must be logged in to file a report on this page

 Book Totals: 272 qso's 112 confirmed Get a free logbook at QRZ.COM